Wissance/gwuu/README.md

     - create database (Postgres, Mssql, Mysql)
     - drop database  (Postgres, Mssql, Mysql)
     - get next identifier (sometimes GORM is unable to create entities with auto-generated identifiers therefore i have to gen it manually)
-    - get portion of data
+    - get portion of data (data paging)

 * testingutils - a set of utils that makes unit testing easily
-* api/rest - a set of extensions for gorilla/mux^
+* api/rest - a set of extensions for `github.comgorilla/mux`
     - easy register HandlerFunc and you'll get auto Preflight handler register too (response on OPTION resource) so that you API automatically support CORS now.

 ## 1. Gorm
 As were mentioned above we could make connection to any database (MySql, MsSql or Postgres) with creation specified database before, drop database.
 This functionality is especially useful in unit tests.
-I.e. (see unit tests for more details)
+I.e. see unit tests for more details.
+There are

 ```go
 func TestPostgresOpenDbWithCreate(t *testing.T) {